Twitter | Facebook

 Recently in the media|

-At Necessary Fiction, J.M.
+At Heavy Feather, Nicholas Grider explores "a tremendous book that deftly weds psychological complexity behind a TV spot to the artificially sweet narrative of commercial fiction."
+And at Necessary Fiction, J.M.
 Gamble writes: "For Housley, commercials have become the mythic ur-texts, and he takes up the poetic task of their undoing -- their reimagining, the peakings-under-their-skin.
 He, like Keats, takes these mythic people, these every(wo)men of commercials, and unveils the shaking palsies that they always already were."
 Wow.
-And at Largehearted Boy, Dave compiles a playlist for his collection.
+At Largehearted Boy, Dave compiles a playlist for his collection.
 Watch the ads, with excerpts, here.

 |.||The Autobiography of Daniel J. Isengart|